Codecademy/docs/content/general/concepts/data-science/data-science.md

   - 'learn-r'
 ---

-**[Data Science]**(paths/data-science) is a multidisciplinary field of study that utilizes data collection, data analysis, data visualization to extract insight from data.
+[**Data Science**](paths/data-science) is a multidisciplinary field of study that utilizes data collection, data analysis, data visualization to extract insight from data.
 It incorporates skills from a long list of computer science, statistical, mathematical, and visual design disciplines.

 ## Application